YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    Wed Jul 18 12:45:46 2018 : Connect hard tries count = 5, Connect hard tries period = 500
    Wed Jul 18 12:45:46 2018 : 1 hard connection attempt failed : Connection refused

-Once B is brought up as replicating, check the log created.
-For example,
+Once B is brought up as replicating, check the log created on A. For example,

 .. parsed-literal::
    $ tail -f A/A_B.log